-Sales For the three and six months ended June 30, 2024 sales and other expenses, which are substantially variable in nature, increased year-over-year in for the first quarter of 2024 three and six months ended June 30, 2024, compared to the three and six months ended June 30, 2023 due primarily to an increase in merchant transaction costs of \$73 million, \$55 million and \$122 million, respectively, and an increase in digital services taxes and other similar taxes of \$40 million and \$48 million, respectively, including an accrual of \$17 million related to the Canadian digital services taxes for the years ended December 31, 2022 and 2023 enacted in June 2024 with retrospective effect.
-Merchant transactions increased year-over-year in the first quarter half of 2024 due to the ongoing shift from agency transactions to merchant transactions at Booking.com.
+For the three and six months ended June 30, 2024 sales and other expenses, which are substantially variable in nature, increased for the three and six months ended June 30, 2024 September 30, 2024, compared to the three and six months ended June 30, 2023 September 30, 2023 due primarily to an increase in merchant transaction costs of \$55 million \$34 million and \$122 million \$171 million, respectively, and an increase in digital services taxes and other similar taxes of \$40 million \$15 million and \$48 million \$63 million, respectively, including respectively.
+Sales and other expenses for the nine months ended September 30, 2024 were impacted by an accrual of \$17 million related to the Canadian digital services taxes for the years ended December 31, 2022 December 31, 2023 and 2022 that were enacted in June 2024 with retrospective effect.
+Merchant transactions increased year-over-year in the first half of 2024 three and nine months ended September 30, 2024 due primarily to the ongoing shift from agency transactions to merchant transactions at Booking.com.